Updated: Jun 7

 Action expression - students can express themselves through actions

-Provide students with a SELcheck-in, what went well, how did I improve or check in on how each student did during the lesson, or ask students what questions do you have at the end of the lesson.
+Provide students with a SELcheck-in on what went well and how I improved, check in on how each student did during the lesson, or ask students what questions you have at the end.

 Matt’s go-to tools for data tracking and engagement:

 Writing a defensible IEP is using data to guide the IEP.
-Have data to back up what you sharing, content is clear, and individualized for each student.
+Have data to back up what you are sharing; content is precise and individualized for each student.

 Connect with Matt